SwissDataScienceCenter/renku-python/design/001-new-workflow-commands/001-new-workflow-commands.md

 On the provenance side, we add `renku:ParameterValue` with two child types `PathParameterValue` and `renku:VariableParameterValue` for files/directories and simple values, respectively. `renku:ParameterValue`s are duplicated for each execution.

-On the dependency graph side, we remove the use of `prov:Entity` and instead add `schema:defaultValue` to `renku:CommandParameter`, which will be set to the values used on first execution.
-The `renku:ParameterValue` entries mentioned above map to the `renku:CommandParameter` classes as a way to show which value of an execution maps to which value of the template.
-In addition, `renku:Run` and the `renku:CommandParameter` types get `schema:name` and `schema:description` fields to allow annotating them with meaningful information.
+On the dependency graph side, we rename `renku:CommandParameter` to `renku:CommandParameterBase` and `renku:CommandArgument` to `renku:CommandParameter`.
+We also remove the use of `prov:Entity` and instead add `schema:defaultValue` to `renku:CommandParameterBase`, which will be set to the values used on first execution.
+The `renku:ParameterValue` entries mentioned above map to the `renku:CommandParameterBase` classes as a way to show which value of an execution maps to which value of the template.
+In addition, `renku:Run` and the `renku:CommandParameterBase` types get `schema:name` and `schema:description` fields to allow annotating them with meaningful information.

 *The `renku:CommandInput` and `renku:CommandOutput` types also get extended with `schema:encodingFormat` to store MIME-type information in the case of files (Not used for folders). * [Does this make sense?
 Should this rather be on the provenance side?]